simsam8/inf265_project3/report.md

 Here are visualizations of some words used in our code.

 --TODO-- say something more about embeddings

+In Figure 4, we see that the words man and woman share many similar words.

+In Figure 5, we see that the words be and speak are similar to other verbs.

+In Figure 6, we again see that the word me is similar to other pronouns like, you and him, while the word castle is similar with battle related words like, sword, bow, and guns.

 ![](images/embedding_man.png){ width=50% }
 ![](images/embedding_woman.png){ width=50% }